XsoftBud/Xsoft-Mobile-ZOS/README.md

 # Xsoft-Mobile-ZOS

-ugh yeah it is a dirty ang ugly copy from the Original XSOFT OS but it is mobile!
+ugh yeah it is a dirty and ugly copy from the Original XSOFT OS but it is mobile!